IRATI/stack/README.md

         "template" : "default.dif"
     } ]

+**Addons**.
+The IPC Manager Daemon functionality can be augmented through the "addons" framework.
+Addons can get access to the events processed by the main _IPC Manager_ control loop, and react accordingly.
+Right now there are three addons avaiable: i) the IPC Manager console, ii) the initial scripting engine (which bootstraps the system based on the IPCM configuration file), iii) the Management Agent, iv) the DIF Allocator and v) the Mobility Manager.
+The first two do not require any special configuraiton, while the other three can be configured via the main configuration file, as explained in the following subsections.

+##### 3.3.1.1 DIF Allocator
+TODO

+##### 3.3.1.2 Management Agent
+TODO

+##### 3.3.1.3 Mobility Manager
+TODO

 #### 3.2.2 DIF Template configuration files
 DIF template files contain the configuration of the components of a DIF.
 There is a mandatory DIF template called "default.dif" (which gets installed during the IRATI installation procedure), all